 Edwards Virginia Smokehouse and Edwards Virginia Ham Shoppe have been doing business in Surry for almost a century, producing and selling authentic, southern smoked meats and specialty foods.
 The Hampton Roads Vineyard & Winery, which opened in late 2015, is easy to find and well worth a visit, too.

 Whether you come for the fascinating history, the exciting outdoor adventure or the taste of delicious food and drink, we invite you to come on over and “Savor the Secrets of Surry!”

 Enjoy a little piece of heaven on the banks of the Pagan River.
-The Historic bustles with galleries, restaurants, and specialty shops among quaint Gothic, stately Colonial and sprawling Victorian homes.
+The Historic area bustles with galleries, restaurants and specialty shops among quaint Gothic, stately Colonial and sprawling Victorian homes.
 The river takes center stage in the historic district where area icon, Smithfield Station, holds the spotlight with its replica Victorian Coast Guard Station hotel, restaurant, marina and lighthouse!
-Just across the street is one of three convenient entrances to Smithfield’s riverside Windsor Castle Park with its brand new children’s Natural Playscape playground, 4+ miles of trails, a state-of-the-art kayak/canoe launch (rentals available seasonally), picnic areas and a mountain bike path.
+Just across the street is one of three convenient entrances to Smithfield’s riverside Windsor Castle Park with its children’s Natural Playscape playground, more than four miles of trails, a state-of-the-art kayak/canoe launch (rentals available seasonally), picnic areas and a mountain bike path.

 Plan your trip around one of the many special events the area offers—from free outdoor concerts to an award-winning farmers market.
-You’ll be sure to enjoy your time in one of the most idyllic small towns in the USA—Genuine Smithfield, Virginia!
-Call (757) 357-5182 or (800) 365-9339 or go to www.VisitSmithfield.com
+You’re sure to enjoy your time in one of the most idyllic small towns in the USA—Genuine Smithfield, Virginia!
+Call 757-357-5182 or 800-365-9339 or go to www.VisitSmithfield.com